 - Electrical fires – These are fires caused by electrical equipment.

 - Class F fires – These are fires caused by cooking oils.

 Class A Fire Extinguishers

->

-> Fire regulations for non-domestic businesses in England and Wales are covered by the ‘The Regulatory Reform (Fire Safety) Order 2005’, also known as the ‘RRO’.
-This states that all businesses require a minimum of two Class A fire extinguishes on each story of the building.
+Fire regulations for non-domestic businesses in England and Wales are covered by the ‘The Regulatory Reform (Fire Safety) Order 2005’, also known as the ‘RRO’.
+This states that all businesses require a minimum of two Class A fire extinguishers on each story of the building.
 The purpose of these types of extinguishers is to put out wood or paper fires.
-These are also referred to as ‘carbinaceous’ fires.
+These are also referred to as ‘carbonaceous’ fires.

->

-> CO2 Fire Extinguishers
+CO2 Fire Extinguishers